giacomo-monni/Smart-Plant/SmartPlantServer/TELEGRAMBOT.md

 ### Commands
 ```
 /help: "Shows the list of available commands"
-/info: "Information about the Smart Plant project"
-/assistance: "Contact support in case of issues"
 /login: "Log in with username and password"
 /register: "Create a new account"
 /add_plant: "Add a new plant to your smart pot"